Filter Options

 How do I get to and around the Okavango Delta?

 “Apart from the Inner Delta, which has water year-round, many of the southern, northern and eastern sections of the Delta can be reached in a 4WD vehicle on any Okavango safari.
 That, of course, comes with an important caveat: water levels vary and accessibility can be different from one year to the next, and sometimes even from one month to the next.
 For the Inner Delta (and elsewhere in high-water years), the only access is by plane, and this is usually arranged as part of your Botswana tour – air routes using small planes connect the remote lodges and camps across the Delta, with most starting in Maun, although Kasane is also a possibility.
-Once there, mokoros (wooden dugout canoes) are a classic Okavango means of transport, enabling you to navigate the waterways that would otherwise be inaccessible.
-Most lodges and camps also offer safari drives in 4WD vehicles along trails close to your accommodation, although, again, their range can vary from year to year.”
+Once there, mokoros (dugout canoes) are a classic Okavango means of transport, enabling you to navigate the waterways that would otherwise be inaccessible.
+Most lodges and camps also offer safari drives in 4WD vehicles along trails close to your accommodations, although, again, their range can vary from year to year.”

 5